Button batteriesSwallowing batteries

 - Pneumonia (if the battery goes unnoticed)

-A swallowed battery may cause no symptoms at all, but if it becomes stuck in the esophagus or stomach, the following symptoms may occur:
+A swallowed battery may cause no symptoms at all.
+But if it becomes stuck in the food pipe (esophagus) or stomach, these symptoms may occur:

 - Abdominal pain